-Level Marks Description 3 (Detailed) 5-6 AO2 - Shows thorough understanding of how tourism can reduce the development gap.
+Level er.
+Marks Description 3 (Detailed) 5-6 AO2 - Shows thorough understanding of how tourism can reduce the development gap.
 AO3 - Demonstrates thorough application of knowledge and understanding to judge the efficacy of tourism in reducing the development gap.
 2 (Clear) 3-4 AO2 - Shows clear understanding of how tourism can reduce the development gap.
 AO3 - Demonstrates reasonable application of knowledge and understanding to judge the efficacy of tourism in reducing the development gap.
 1 (Basic) 1-2 AO2 - Shows limited understanding of how tourism can reduce the development gap.
 AO3 - Demonstrates limited application of knowledge and understanding to make limited judgement of the efficacy of tourism in reducing the development gap.
-0 No relevant content

-- Level 3 responses will provide reasoned judgement of the efficacy of tourism as a means to aid development supported by evidence from the figure and an example. - Level 2 responses will either provide reasoned judgement of the efficacy of tourism using an example with implicit use of the evidence or generic assessment of tourism's value with precise use of the evidence. - Level 1 responses will give basic link(s) between tourism and development or merely assert the value or lack of it. - Max Level 2 if no named example.
+0 No relevant content tourism a figure and Level 2 r tourism u assessm Level 1 r or merely as a mean d an exar response ising an e ent of tou response assert th s will either provide reasoned judgement of the efficacy of xample with implicit use of the evidence or generic rism's value with precise use of the evidence. tourism a figure and Level 2 r tourism u assessm Level 1 r or merely Max Lev as a mean d an exar response ising an e ent of tou response assert th el 2 if no s to aid development supported by evidence from the nple. s will either provide reasoned judgement of the efficacy of example with implicit use of the evidence or generic rism's value with precise use of the evidence. s will give basic link(s) between tourism and developmente value or lack of it. tourism a figure and Level 2 r tourism u assessm Level 1 r or merely Max Lev Indicative c Answers as a mean d an exar esponse using an e ent of tou response assert th el 2 if no ontent should m s to aid development supported by evidence from the nple. s will either provide reasoned judgement of the efficacy of example with implicit use of the evidence or generic rism's value with precise use of the evidence. s will give basic link(s) between tourism and developmente value or lack of it.